kriti-ss03/Movie-Recommendation-webapp/README.md

 Logic Behind AGE GROUP

 i) Popular genres in Age group of kids are Animation/Fantasy and Family movies ii) Popular Genres in Age group of adult are DRAMA ACTION COMEDY THRILLER ROMANCE.
 However on analysis I came to conclusions that DRAMA genre is very common and usually present in most of the movies.
 Thus,increasing teh chance of suggesting SIMILAR ITEMS twice.
 Likewise for Thriller.
 So I tried to fix this by dropping them and adding 2 additional yet popular genres MYSTERY and ADVENTURE.
+The reason for choosing these two is based on data analysis that other genres like documentry,sci-fi,TV movies don't lack user base or items.
-This also increased the scope that user  will like any of these genres atleast.
+This further increase the scope that user will like any of these genres atleast.

 Logic Behind REGION/LANGUAGE

 The preferred language helped to decide VOTE COUNT, VOTE AVERAGE and year of PRIMARY RELEASE range!
-As the English movies are more rated than Indian ones so I used vote average> 7 for English and >6 for hindi
+As the English movies are more viewed and thus more rated than Indian ones so I used vote average> 7 for English and >6 for hindi depending upon teh voted count.

-Finally I suggested the items from params
+Finally fetched the data using params

 - year of release